This article appears as it was featured on Innovation Enterprise.

 Freelance work and the gig economy allow that level of flexibility, which may be why it’s the future of business.
 A joint report by Upwork and Freelancers Union shows that 55 million people — or 35% of the American workforce — freelanced in 2016, while 79% of respondents felt it was a better option than full-time work.

-If companies want to compete with the gig economy and retain a loyal Millennial workforce, they must take on some of the elements embodied by those industries.
+If companies want to compete with the gig economy and retain millennial employees and a loyal workforce, they must take on some of the elements embodied by those industries.
 Here are five ways business leaders can do just that:

 1. Embrace and empower the side hustle

 Millennials don’t want to feel stuck.
-Leverage that need for breathing room into execution and growth that fuels a company.2
+Leverage that need for breathing room into execution and growth that fuels a company.

 This mentality has worked well, and we’ve been able to utilize most of our employees’ side jobs to benefit our business.